 Selected topics in geometry, algebra, computer programming, logic, and combinatorics for prospective and in-service elementary, middle, or junior-high school teachers.
 Content will vary from term to term.

 Math 498 - Topics in Modern Mathematics

 Prerequisites: Junior or Senior standing

-Student Body: Junior and Senior students from mathematics and other fields vanced Perspective by Zalman Usiskin varies
+Student Body: Junior and Senior students from mathematics and other fields.